-Management has performed assessments on the net realisable value of the property interest together with the costs of improvements spent on the land in Thailand included in properties held for development as at December 31, 2018.
-The valuation is based on the direct comparison approach which involves the use of estimates and assumptions including the recent sales prices of similar properties with adjustments for any difference in nature, locality and condition of the properties.
+Management performed an assessment on the net realisable value of the property interest together with the costs of improvements spent on the land in Thailand included in properties held for development as at December 31, 2019.
+The valuation was based on the direct comparison approach which involved the use of estimates and assumptions including the recent sales prices of similar properties with adjustments for any difference in nature, locality and condition of the properties.
 Changes in the assumptions adopted in the valuation may result in a change in future estimates of the net realisable value of the development project.

-Included in the additions is the Group's completed acquisition of the property located at Nos.
+The Group completed acquisition of the property located at Nos.
 3-6 Glenealy, Central, Hong Kong in March 2018.
 The consideration comprised (i) an initial cash consideration of HK\$2,018 million and an adjustment to initial cash consideration of HK\$146 million; and (ii) the allotment and issuance of one non-voting participating share of the Company's wholly-owned subsidiary to the seller which entitles the seller the right to 50 per cent of the dividend distributions of the development project.
-The fair value of the non-voting participating share is estimated to be approximately HK\$133 million and is recognised as non-controlling interests in the consolidated statement of financial position as at December 31, 2018.
-As at December 31, 2018, the carrying amount of HK\$2,172 million was recorded as properties held for development in the consolidated statement of financial position.
-Management has performed assessment of the net realisable value of the development project based on the residual method which involves the use of significant estimates and assumptions such as expected selling prices and construction costs.
-Changes in the assumptions adopted in the valuation may result in a change in future estimate of the net realisable value of the development project.
+The fair value of the non-voting participating share was estimated to be HK\$133 million (December 31, 2018: HK\$133 million) and was recognised as non-controlling interests in the consolidated statement of financial position as at December 31, 2019.
+As at December 31, 2019, the carrying amount of HK\$2,174 million (December 31, 2018: HK\$2,172 million) was recorded as properties held for development in the consolidated statement of financial position.
+Management performed an assessment of the net realisable value of the development project based on the residual method which involved the use of significant estimates and assumptions such as expected selling prices and construction costs.
+Changes in the assumptions adopted in the valuation may result in a change in future estimates of the net realisable value of the development project.

-As at December 31, 2018, the carrying value of leasehold land included in properties held for development was approximately HK\$2,172 million (December 31, 2017: Nil).
+As at December 31, 2019, the carrying amount of leasehold land included in properties held for development was HK\$2,174 million (December 31, 2018: HK\$2,172 million).

-DECEMBER 31, 2018 (Amount expressed in Hong Kong dollars unless otherwise stated)
+DECEMBER 31, 2019 (Amount expressed in Hong Kong dollars unless otherwise stated)